Darxo/Hardened/README.md

 - All Goblins have -5 Melee Skill and -5 Melee Defense
 - Add new **Goblin** racial effect that grants 50% increased defenses from equipped shield and allows them to use **Shieldwall** with any shield
 - All ifrits have 50% less Hitpoints and 50% more Armor.
-They no longer have **Bullseye**.
 - **Scoundrels** will no longer spawn with **Wooden Shields**.
 Instead they can now spawn with **Old Wooden Shields**.
 They now spawn with a **Knife** instead of **Dagger**
 - **Vandals** will no longer spawn with **Kite Shields**.
 Instead they can now spawn with **Old Wooden Shields**
 - **Raider** will no longer spawn with **Kite Shields**.
 Instead they can now spawn with **Worn Kite/Heater Shields**